 Absolutely.
-Air pollution concentration can be up to 100 times higher in a building than outdoors.
+Air pollution concentration can be up to 100 times higher inside than outdoors.
 The American Lung Association found that most people spend 90% of their time in a building, making it essential for homeowners to know about indoor air quality (IAQ) in Longmont.

-Many common household products contribute to poor indoor air quality, such as:
+Many common household things create poor indoor air quality, like:

 - Chemicals in parts of carpet, furniture, upholstery and drapes